 Certain curricula of the College are accredited by specialized accrediting organizations.
-They include business programs accredited by the Association of Collegiate Business Schools and Programs and Legal Assisting accredited by the American Bar Association; health technology programs accredited by the National League for Nursing, Accreditation Committee, 61 Broadway, 33rd Floor, New York, NY 10006, the State Board of Nursing, the Joint Review Committee on Education in Radiologic Technology, and the American Dental Association Commission on Dental Accreditation.
+They include business programs accredited by the Association of Collegiate Business Schools and Programs and Legal Assisting approved by the American Bar Association; health technology programs accredited by the National League for Nursing, Accreditation Committee, the Virginia State Board of Nursing, the Joint Review Committee on Education in Radiologic Technology, and the American Dental Association Commission on Dental Accreditation.